The Story of Plastic :: editor :: feature documentary :: 2019

 Determined that his last act will be a gift to the planet, musician, folk dancer, and psychiatrist Clark Wang prepares for his own green burial.
 The spirited Clark and his partner Jane, boldly facing his mortality, embrace the planning of a spiritually meaningful funeral and join with a compassionate local cemetarian to use green burial to save a North Carolina woods from being clear-cut.
 A Will for the Woods portrays the last days of a multifaceted advocate – and one community's role in the genesis of a revolutionary movement.

-In addition to editing, my role as co-director included some shooting, as well as collaboratively seeing the film through all aspects of post-production, festivals, educational outreach and distribution.
+In addition to editing, my role as co-director included additional shooting and collaboratively seeing the film through all aspects of post-production, festivals, educational outreach and distribution.
 The film premiered at Full Frame Documentary Film Festival (where it won two awards) before going on to screen at dozens of film festivals (incl.
 AFI DOCS, Camden, DOC NYC) and receiving seven more awards (incl.
 San Francisco IndieFest, New Orleans Film Festival, Virginia Film Festival, Greentopia, and Rhode Island International Film Festival).
 In 2014 A Will for the Woods had a consumer, educational, community screening and limited theatrical release, followed by a 2015 TV broadcast on America ReFramed (WORLD/PBS) and subsequent encore broadcasts .
 See more at awillforthewoods.com

 Dangerous Curves :: editor :: short documentary :: 2016